ModelEarth/localsite/start/README.md

 <img src="img/github-pages.png">
 </div>

+IMPORTANT: DO NOT SELECT A THEME - The Jekyll theme will break the modular site integration.

 Wait a few minutes for a new GitHub Pages site to become available at a link in the following format:

 https://[your account].Github.io/[repo name]